Queen Letizia of Spain: Queen of Spain

-On 19 June 2014, Letizia became Queen of Spain; as such, she holds the style of Majesty.
+On 19 June 2014, Letizia became Queen of Spain with her husband's accession as Felipe VI; as such, she holds the style of Majesty.
 She is the first Spanish-born queen consort since Mercedes of Orléans, the first wife of Alfonso XII, in 1878.
 She is also the first Spanish queen to have been born as a commoner.
+The queen consort was present when King Juan Carlos I gave his son, King Felipe VI, the sash of captain general of the Armed Forces (symbolizing the transfer of royal and military power), as well as when Felipe swore before the Cortes Generales to fulfill his duties, protect and defend the Constitution as well as respecting the rights of the citizens and the Spanish regions.

-Queen Letizia undertook her first solo engagement as queen on 23 June 2014 at the inauguration of the El Greco and modern painting exhibition at the National Prado museum in Madrid.

-In their first overseas trip as king and queen, Felipe VI and Letizia met Pope Francis on 30 June 2014, in the Apostolic Palace.
+Queen Letizia undertook her first solo engagement as queen on 23 June 2014 at the inauguration of the El Greco and modern painting exhibition at the Prado Museum in Madrid.
+On 25 June 2014, the King ratified the Duke of Abrantes as her private secretary.
+In their first overseas trip as king and queen, Felipe and Letizia met Pope Francis on 30 June 2014, in the Apostolic Palace.
 They later met with Cardinal Secretary of State Pietro Parolin, accompanied by Mgsr.
 Antoine Camilleri, under-secretary for Relations with States.
 The visit followed one by King Juan Carlos I and Queen Sofia on 28 April.
-In 2015, Letizia was named Special Ambassador for Nutrition for the United Nations Food and Agriculture Organization.